filipclavin/unity-scramble-reassemble/README.md

 # Unity Scramble Reassemble

-Scramble with spacebar and reset with backspace, or set your own controls in the script settings\
-Change the script settings on the Example Assets Gameobject
+Set the controls and other script settings on the "Example Assets" game object's script component